 The amount of product waste reduction achieved from pigging pet foods varies.
 This is because most systems are unique.
 However, product recovery is always significant.
 For example, based on recovered product alone, pigging systems designed by HPS typically pay for themselves in less than a year.
 Plus, there are the additional benefits, such as faster changeover times and the generally improved operational efficiencies that the systems deliver.

-That’s why implementing a pigging and product recovery solution is one of the most effective actions a pet food manufacturer can take to reduce the environmental impact of their business.
+That’s why implementing a pigging and pipeline product recovery solution is one of the most effective actions a pet food manufacturer can take to reduce the environmental impact of their business.

 Key to many pet food manufacturers sustainability and environmental commitments is responsible sourcing.
 It’s important to choose suppliers that also act in an environmentally responsible manner.
 One of the easiest ways to confirm sustainability in the supply chain is to through ISO 14001 certification.
 Companies that have achieved this actively demonstrate a commitment to environmental management.